randomseed-io/bankster/doc/10_introduction.md

 exchange platforms), you may find it useful to have different registries (with the same currencies but of different scales).

-When the library loads the predefined configuration is read from the default EDN file and its contents populates the default, global registry.
+When the library loads, the predefined configuration is read from the default EDN file and its contents populates the default, global registry.

 Each **currency** is a record having the following fields, reflecting its properties: